 Some people may disagree with me on this, but I see no reason you shouldn’t start monetizing your blog from day one.
 Yes, many experts will say to build a following first, but then you’d have to possibly go back to old posts to start monetizing those.Or, risk turning off your audience that has been following you ad-free.

 You don’t want to throw up a brand new blog and splatter a bunch of meaningless banner ads on it.
 But you can sign up with a few affiliate programs to start monetizing products you recommend.
-A few networks to check out:
+You do need a self-hosted blog to do this, if you don’t have one check out this step-by-step guide here.

 Like this post?
 Pin me!